marczak10/NBA-Stats-Inflation/README.md

 ## 🏀 Project Objective

 The goal of this project is to understand **why** modern NBA statistics are so inflated, **how** the game has evolved, and **what** this means for comparing players across eras.

-It dives into:
+This analysis explores:
-- Statistical inflation trends
+- 📈 Trends in scoring and statistical inflation over time
-- Efficiency and pace shifts
+- ⚡ The impact of pace and offensive efficiency on modern stats
-- Rule changes and strategic evolution
+- 🧩 Changes in game rules and strategies
-- Impact of global talent
+- 🌍 The role of globalization in expanding the talent pool

 ---